glmvc/first-site-upgrade/README.md

 # :crystal_ball: first-site-upgrade

+### :flying_saucer: with this website project i learn and challenge myself on my journey as a web developer

+#### :clipboard: check the [changelog](changelog.md) to see what has changed compared to the [first-site](https://github.com/glmvc/first-site)

+---

-## :toolbox: used tools, libraries and inspiration for the project:
+### :toolbox: used tools, libraries and inspiration for the project

-### you do not need to go and reinvent the wheel
+#### :ferris_wheel: you do not need to go and reinvent the wheel

-this is meant to be a motivation that you can and even should use other tools as well, since it's very hard to do everything yourself these days in this fast paced industry.
+this is meant to be a motivation that you can and even should use other stuff as well, since it's very hard to do everything yourself these days in this fast paced industry

 - design guidelines/inspiration: https://material.io/
 - normalize css: http://necolas.github.io/normalize.css/
 - favicon generator: https://favicon.io/